RACE INFO -- NEED TO KNOW

 Introductory Clinics:

 MEC is offering introductory clinics before every Big Chop race for all newbie paddlers.
 The MEC staff will show you the basics of sea kayaking to give you confidence on the water.
-There is a $5 reservation fee and you must reserve your spot in advance by calling the MEC Vancouver Store Rentals Department at 604-872-7858.
+There is a $15 reservation fee and you must reserve your spot in advance by registering online at http://events.mec.ca/find-an-event (search for the Big Chop).
 Please book early as space is limited and does book up quickly.

 Post Race Social: